Chris Xaver

-Chris Xaver (born Christine Marie Spitzbart on October 14, 1966) is a radio and television personality, most noted for her PBS show The Sweet Life with Chris Xaver.
-Xaver retired as a tenured college professor department chair at Tompkins Cortland Community College.
+Chris Xaver (born Christine Marie Spitzbart on October 14, 1966) is a radio and television personality, best known for her PBS show The Sweet Life with Chris Xaver.
+Xaver was a professor at Tompkins Cortland Community College.

 Career

 Television and radio

 Xaver began working in media at 18, when she studied at Tidewater Broadcasting School in Norfolk, Virginia.
 Chris has worked at a number of radio and television stations.
 She was a WSTM-TV reporter, a fill-in announcer for WNTQ, and has worked at a variety of other stations including WDDY, NewsCenter 7, and WCNY.
 These positions included disc jockey, reporter, anchor, and cooking show host.

 Xaver’s most significant project is the cooking show The Sweet Life with Chris Xaver.
 This show airs nationally on participating PBS stations.
 Xaver’s show focuses transforming traditional recipes into healthier, sugar free recipes for people watching their weight or their blood sugar levels.